b0gumila/GitHub-Tutorial/README.md

 Branch | parallel version of a repo
 Push | sending commits to your repo
-Merge | the changes from one branch are applied to another Pull request | tells others about changes you've pushed Fetch | refresh / getting latest changes
+Merge | the changes from one branch are applied to another Pull request | tells others about changes you've pushed/proposing Issue | dicussion thread
+Fetch | refresh / getting latest changes

 <br>